CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 5. Space Applications (eg. Starlink) will grow exponentially long into the future.
 6. AI Robot's takeover of labour will follow an S-curve.
 This will be the largest economic paradigm shift in human history.

-A note on fusion: If there is a fusion breakthrough that allows <1 cent per kWh energy generation, its adoption will still follow an S-Curve.
-Fusion may be a segment to invest in when the S-curve is clearer.
-Currently, the S-curve of other renewable energy is much clearer and thus can be invested in.
+A note on fusion: If there is a fusion breakthrough that allows for cheaper energy generation than future solar, its adoption will follow an S-Curve.
+Currently the S-curves of renewable energy are much clearer than that of fusion, as fusion is an R&D project.
+In the future, it may make sense to invest more in fusion but currently it is high risk and difficult to invest in.

 ‎

 With the predictions I made above, I can now make predictions about the future of industries and companies.

-1. There will be a paradigm shift in the automotive industry away from personal ownership of ICE vehicles over to Autonomous Robotaxi EVs.
+1. There will be a paradigm shift in the automotive industry away from personal ownership of ICE vehicles to Autonomous Robotaxi EVs.
 2. The energy industry will be dominated by solar and wind.
 3. Space Applications will grow exponentially.
 4. The use cases of AI will grow exponentially.